813 words

 Argo Workflows#

-What if your pipeline isn’t just for deployments but part of the product itself?
+What if your pipeline isn’t just shipping deployments, but is actually a piece of the product itself?

-Argo isn’t just a CI/CD tool — it’s a full-on pipeline engine for Kubernetes.
+Argo isn’t really a CI/CD tool in the usual sense.
+Think of it as a full-blown pipeline engine that lives on Kubernetes.

-You define workflows as DAGs — Directed Acyclic Graphs.
-Each step runs as its own pod.
-Dependencies are clear.
-Everything is observable.
+You describe your workflows as DAGs, short for Directed Acyclic Graphs.
+Every step gets its own pod.
+Dependencies are crystal clear.
+And the whole thing is observable, top to bottom.

 • ML training